Homemade and affordable hair conditioner options

 No Leave-In Conditioner

 My hair is also quite dry, and I've discovered that there's no reason you can't use an ordinary, inexpensive rinse-out conditioner in place of a leave-in conditioner.
 I just lightly towel-dry my hair after my shower, apply a dollop of conditioner, and comb it through.
-I use Alberto VO5 Moisture Milks conditioner, which contains biotin (a nutrient supposed to be good for strengthening the hair) and costs about a dollar a bottle, but you can go with any conditioner that works well for you.
+I use Alberto VO5 Moisture Milks conditioner, which contains biotin (a nutrient supposed to be good for strengthening the hair), but you can go with any conditioner that works well for you.

 Trim Your HAir